Corporate GovernanceCorporate Governance Guidelines

 Article 1

-The Company will engage in efforts to enhance corporate governance that conforms to the following basic views in order to realize fair and trustworthy management and improve management efficiency.
+The Company shall engage in efforts to enhance corporate governance that conforms to the following basic views in order to realize fair and trustworthy management and improve management efficiency.

 (1)The Company will respect the rights of shareholders and ensure equality.
-(2)The Company will take into account the benefits for a wide range of stakeholders including shareholders/investors, consumers/customers, business partners, employees and local communities, and cooperate with these stakeholders appropriately.
-(3)The Company will disclose the Company’s information timely and properly, and ensure transparency.
-(4)The Directors, Audit and Supervisory Board Members, and Executive Officers will recognize their fiduciary responsibilities, and will effectively fulfill their expected roles and duties.
-(5)The Company will hold constructive dialogue with shareholders.
+(2)The Company shall take into account the benefits for a wide range of stakeholders including shareholders/investors, consumers/customers, business partners, employees and local communities, and cooperate with these stakeholders appropriately.
+(3)The Company shall disclose the Company’s information in a timely and appropriate manner,and ensure transparency.
+(4)The Directors, Audit and Supervisory Board Members, and Executive Officers shall recognize their fiduciary responsibilities, and shall effectively fulfill their expected roles and duties.
+(5)The Company shall hold constructive dialogue with shareholders.

 Chapter 2 Rights of Shareholders and Ensuring Equality of Shareholders